fingerskier/manthra/README.md

 When two partners always agree, one of them is not necessary.

+The idea comes to me from outside of me - and is like a gift.
+I then take the idea and make it my own - that is where the skill lies.
+  Johannes Brahms

 There is a principle which:
 is a bar against all information, is a proof against all argument,